UEFA postpones Euro 2020 play-offs and offers no update on Champions League final date | Goal.com

 The competition was originally set to be played in various cities across the continent and was set to get underway on June 12, 2020, but it rapidly became clear that such an event was not feasible given the circumstances.

-Additionally, the 2021 Nations League Finals, which was supposed to be staged in June 2021, is being pencilled in for the following September.
+Additionally, the 2021 Nations League Finals, which were supposed to be staged in June that year, are being pencilled in for the following September.

 Originally, a series of play-offs that were cancelled during the March international break were scheduled to be played in June, as 16 teams battled for the final four spots in the summer tournament.